 If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.Thorin Oakenshield from the movie - The Hobbit

 I often make fermented vegetables using a canning jar with a lid, but there are many methods and vessels you can use to make cultured vegetables.
 Some say you should only use an airlock jar to culture vegetables.
 They claim that the canning jar method doesn’t seal well enough to remove the oxygen (removing the oxygen creates an anaerobic environment for the fermentation) and, therefore, doesn’t produce enough good bacteria to create all the health benefits of fermentation.
 In addition, there are some suggesting this method is not safe.
-I have been making and eating these foods for the last 13 years and I will shoot straight with you.
-I’m always going to tell you the truth.
+I have been making and eating these foods for almost two decades and I will shoot straight with you.

 Generations of people have been fermenting foods for thousands of years without special vessels or fancy equipment.
 If your vegetables are submerged under the water or brine, then they are in an anaerobic environment and are perfectly fine and safe – period!
 Don’t let anyone try to convince you that you have to buy fancy equipment in order for your fermented vegetables to be safe.
 This story – that a simple, inexpensive method of making cultured vegetables is not safe – is very disheartening, because it scares people and keeps them from reaping the millions of benefits from these foods.